Long-tailed hopping mouse: Distribution and habitat

 The long-tailed hopping mouse's habitat was in inland Australia.
 It ranged in the Northern Territory, South Australia, New South Wales and Western Australia.
 It preferred dry humid areas where there was greenery with it.
 The long-tailed hopping mouse dug burrows in clay-like ground and would use the excess soil to build layers above the ground to collect dew and moisture in the morning so it would have some type of water source.

 Decrease and extinction

 It was not until the 1890s that the long-tailed hopping mouse was considered endangered.
 The last known report of a live long-tailed hopping mouse was in 1901, when a captive individual died at an Adelaide scientific lab.
-The theory of the long-tailed hopping mouse's extinction was that it became extinct either due to rapid population increases in its habitat or because of over-hunting by fox, wild cats, thylacine, hawks, and owls.
+The theory of the long-tailed hopping mouse's extinction was that it became extinct either due to rapid population increases in its habitat or because of over-hunting by foxes, wild cats, thylacines, hawks, and owls.
 Although the long-tailed hopping mouse has been considered extinct since 1901, a skeleton was discovered near Kalgoorlie in 1944, and a skeleton of a long-tailed hopping mouse was discovered in an owl pellet in 1977.
 Although those two specimens have been discovered, it will not be considered still living until a live specimen is captured.